MohamedHNoor/RealtimeSearchAnalytics/README.md

 # RealtimeSearchAnalytics

 > Real-time search engine that would store analytics from what users searched for.

 # Key Features

--
+- real time search box
+- analytics that display what user were searching for

 ## Built With